practicalli/clojure/clojure-cli/index.md

 ## Which version of Clojure

-Evaluate `*clojure-version*` in a REPL to see which version of the Clojure language is currently being used.
+Evaluate `*clojure-version*` in a REPL shows which version of the Clojure language is currently being used.

-Including `org.clojure/clojure` in either a project or user level `deps.edn` file allows specification of a particular version of the Clojure language to use.
+Including `org.clojure/clojure` in the project `deps.edn` file allows specification of a particular version of the Clojure language.
 The Clojure CLI also has a default version of the Clojure dependency, which is used if no other dependency is specified.